kuzzleio/documentation-old/src/sdk-reference/room/count.md

 ---

-## Callback response
+## Callback Response

-Resolves to a `integer` containing the number of users subscribing to this room.
+Returns an `integer` containing the number of users subscribing to this room.